raspberrypilearning/club-mentoring/en/step_1.md

 ## Introduction

-CoderDojo is a global movement of free, volunteer-led, community-based programming clubs, called Dojos.
-Young people aged seven to seventeen can visit a Dojo where they can learn with the support of volunteers to code, build a website, create an app or a game, and explore technology in an informal, creative, and social environment.
+Code Club is a global community of free coding clubs where young people develop skills and confidence to create with digital technologies.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Volunteers**</span> are the backbone of CoderDojo.
-Without them, CoderDojo would not exist!
+<span style="color: #0faeb0">**Volunteers**</span> are the backbone of Code Club.
+Without them, Code Clubs would not exist!
 </p>

 This course will primarily focus on training volunteers who mentor young learners through providing guidance or technical support.

 Once completed, you should:
-+ Understand the different roles volunteers have in a Dojo
++ Understand the different roles volunteers have in a Code Club
-+ Recognise different mentoring styles used at a Dojo
++ Recognise different mentoring styles used at a Code Club
 + Have learnt a little about the most popular coding languages used in Dojos
 + Know what resources are available to support mentors

-## A Dojo in action
+## Code Club in action

+In a Code Club session, young people usually create a project like a game, app, or website using code.
+Often the session starts with a short introduction or ice-breaker, then young people start creating with code.
+Creators can work alone or in groups.
+Near the end of the session some creators share what they have made with the group.

-Dojos run in a variety of different spaces and contexts.
-No two Dojos or even two sessions will look the same.
-Dojos are collaborative spaces, where chat between the Ninjas is encouraged.
+Code Clubs run in a variety of different spaces and contexts.
+Clubs are collaborative spaces, where chat between the creators is encouraged.
 Some clubs find a bit of structure useful for planning their events.

-Feel free to change it up, and alternate the types of sessions you run based on your volunteers' experiences and participants' interests.

 --- task ---

-**Watch** a Dojo in action:
+**Watch** a Code Club in action:
-<iframe width="600" height="337" src="https://www.youtube.com/embed/iIMnQwEQeYs" title="A Dojo in action" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="600" height="337" src="https://www.youtube.com/embed/Gioq1LkZ4a4" title="A Dojo in action" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 --- /task ---

-## Why people volunteer with CoderDojo
+## Why people volunteer with Code Club
-People have told us they volunteer with CoderDojo for a variety of reasons.
+People have told us they volunteer with Code Club for a variety of reasons.
 These include:
 + Learning new skills
 + Meeting new people and making friends
 + The opportunity to share their knowledge, passion, and experience
 + Wanting to give back to their local community
 + A desire to help young people develop skills for the future
++ An interest in being part of a global movement

 --- task ---

-**Watch** the video.
+**Read** the blog.

-<iframe width="600" height="337" src="https://www.youtube.com/embed/Q6M0IdEn07E" title="Why volunteers help at their local CoderDojo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+[Read what motivated other mentors](https://codeclub.org/2025/01/09/passion-purpose-play-why-do-volunteers-run-code-clubs) involved in Code Club.

- **Write down** why you are interested in volunteering at a Dojo.
+ **Write down** why you are interested in volunteering at a Code Club.

 --- /task ---
-## Roles within a Dojo
+## Who is involved in a Code Club
 Within a Dojo there are usually the children attending (Ninjas), parents of those attending, and those volunteering their time to support the club.

 --- collapse ---

 ---
-title: Ninjas (young people)
+title: Creators (young people)
 ---
-A Ninja is an attendee of the Dojo, generally between the age of seven and seventeen.
-The only requirements for Ninjas are enthusiasm, an eagerness to learn, and a sprinkle of creativity.
+The young people who attend Code Clubs.
+Creators generally are between the age of seven and seventeen.
+The only requirements for creators are enthusiasm, an eagerness to learn, and a sprinkle of creativity.

 --- /collapse ---